yurieplatforms/yurie/README.md

 ### Web search

-- Web search is enabled via a toggle in the `/playground` UI.
-- When enabled, the server uses the GA `web_search` tool and will always:
+- The server may use the GA `web_search` tool automatically for non‑image prompts and will:
   - Include sources (appended as a “Sources” section at the end of responses)
   - Use high search context size for richer results
-- Optional env flags:
-  - `ENABLE_WEB_SEARCH=true` to enable by default on the server
-  - `NEXT_PUBLIC_ENABLE_WEB_SEARCH=true` to show the toggle as on in the client

-Notes:
-- Inline citations in the model output are preserved; the UI appends a Sources list based on citations and tool-returned sources.
+- Web search always uses high context with no domain/location restrictions.

 ## Customization